Chesa Boudin: Early life and education

 Boudin was born in New York City to Jewish parents, Kathy Boudin and David Gilbert.
-Boudin and Gilbert were Weather Underground members who, when Boudin was only 14 months old, were both arrested and later convicted of murder for their participation in the 1981 Brink's robbery in Rockland County, New York.
-His mother was sentenced to 20 years to life, and his father to 75 years to life, both for the felony murders of two police officers and a security guard.
+Boudin and Gilbert were Weather Underground members who were arrested when Boudin was 14 months old.
+The two were later incarcerated for the felony murder of two police officers and a security guard in the 1981 Brink's robbery in Rockland County, New York.
+His mother was sentenced to 20 years to life, and his father was sentenced to 75 years to life.

 After his parents were incarcerated, Boudin was adopted and raised in Hyde Park, Chicago, by fellow Weather Underground members Bill Ayers and Bernardine Dohrn.
 Boudin reports that he did not learn to read until age nine.
 Kathy Boudin was released under parole supervision in 2003, when Boudin was 23 years old.
 Gilbert was released in 2021.

 Boudin descends from a long left-wing lineage.
 His great-grand-uncle, Louis B. Boudin, was a Marxist theoretician and author of a two-volume history of the Supreme Court's influence on American government, and his grandfather Leonard Boudin was an attorney who represented controversial clients, such as Fidel Castro and Paul Robeson.
 His grand-uncle Isidor Feinstein Stone ("I. F. Stone") was an independent progressive journalist.

 His uncle, Michael Boudin, was a well-regarded judge on the United States Court of Appeals for the First Circuit who did not share his family's penchant for leftism.
 Boudin was appointed by George H.W.
 Bush.

 Boudin attended University of Chicago Laboratory Schools and Yale College.
 In 2003 he entered St Antony's College, Oxford, on a Rhodes Scholarship.
 At Oxford, he earned a Master of Science in forced migration in 2004.
 He earned his Juris Doctor from Yale Law School in 2011 and began work for the San Francisco Public Defender's Office as a Liman fellow in 2012.